python-telegram-bot/python-telegram-bot/tests/README.rst

 Github Actions CI are run, the test setup allocates a different, but same bot for every combination of Python version and OS.

-Thus, number of bots used for testing locally is 2 (called as fallback bots), and on the CI, its [3.7, 3.8, 3.9, 3.10, 3.11] x [ubuntu-latest, macos-latest, windows-latest] = 15.
-Bringing the total number of bots used for testing to 17.

 That's it!
 If you have any questions, feel free to ask them in the `PTB dev group`_.